 Before conducting the field visit, perform background research to develop a list of special status species potentially within the survey area.
 A 10-mile radius from the survey area boundary normally provides a useful frame of reference for developing such a list.
-The most current edition of the California Natural Diversity Database (CNDDB), the USFWS Critical Habitat maps, the Calflora database, and San Mateo County Planning Division's GIS layer (available in BIOS) of past biological reports are all useful references.
+The most current edition of the California Natural Diversity Database (CNDDB), the USFWS Critical Habitat maps, the California database, and San Mateo County Planning Division's GIS layer (available in BIOS) of past biological reports are all useful references.

-Special status species include species listed as Endangered, Threatened, or Rare under the federal or state Endangered Species Acts, Candidate Species, California Fully Protected Species, and, pursuant to CEQA Guidelines Section 15380(d), all other species tracked by the California Natural Diversity Database (CNDDB), which are considered by the California Department of Fish and Game (CDFG).
+Special status species include species listed as Endangered, Threatened, or Rare under the federal or state Endangered Species Acts, Candidate Species, California Fully Protected Species, and, pursuant to CEQA Guidelines Section 15380(d), all other species tracked by the California Natural Diversity Database (CNDDB), which are considered by the California Department of Fish and Game (CDFG.
 Plant species with a California Rare Plant Rank (Rank) of 1 (plants presumed extinct in California, or rare, threatened, or endangered in California and elsewhere), 2 (plants that are rare, threatened, or endangered in California but more common elsewhere) or 4 (plants of limited distribution in California) are included in this definition, but plant species with a Rank of 3 (plants for which insufficient information is available to determine their status) are not included in this definition.
 Plant species with a Rank of 3, if found, should be included in the Special Status Species table for information purposes.
 Species tracked by the CNDDB are listed in CDFG's lists of Special Plants and Special Animals.

 Note that special status species and active nests are addressed in this section.
 Rare and locally important plant communities are addressed in the Habitats section.
+Template version - May 4, 2015 status species were observed or have a moderate to high potential to occur within the survey area(s).